Audi A6 hybrid boot space & seating

 - 2Range, MPG, CO2 & chargingThe Audi A6 TFSI e is efficient, but its electric range isn't quite as long as rivals'

-- 6Practicality & boot space - currently readingThe Audi A6 TFSI e is big enough inside to seat four adults in supreme comfort, but boot space is less than in the purely petrol or diesel versions
+- 6Boot space, seating & practicality - currently readingThe Audi A6 TFSI e is big enough inside to seat four adults in supreme comfort, but boot space is less than in the purely petrol or diesel versions

 - 7Reliability & safety ratingAudi hasn't performed as well as you might expect for reliability of late, but the A6 TFSI e should be a very safe car